 Mr. Perera is the Group Chief Audit Officer.
-Mr. Perera is responsible for providing independent assurance to the Bank's Board and senior management on the quality and effectiveness of Group's internal control environment covering its systems and processes, risk management and governance framework.
-Mr. Perera has more than 30 years' worth of banking experience and has held senior positions in governance, risk management, compliance and internal audit in prominent UAE and international banks.

-Mr. Perera holds a master's degree in business administration, having majored in finance from the University of Leicester, and holds the following internationally accredited qualifications: CIA, CFSI and CRMA from the Institute of Internal Auditors (USA), CISA and CRISC from ISACA (USA), CIB from the Chartered Institute of Bankers (UK), and is an INSEAD alumnus.
+Mr. Perera is responsible for providing independent assurance to FAB's Board and senior management on the quality and effectiveness of the Group's Internal Control environment covering its Systems & Processes, Risk Management, Compliance & Corporate Governance Framework.
+Mr. Perera has more than 30 years' worth of banking experience and has held senior positions in Governance, Risk Management, Compliance and Internal Audit in UAE and international banks.
+Mr. Perera holds a Master's Degree in Business Administration, having majored in Finance Honours from University of Leicester, a Post Graduate Diploma in Consortium Executive Leadership & Organisation Design from University of INSEAD, including the following internationally accredited qualifications: CIA, CFSA and CRMA from the Institute of Internal Auditors (USA), CISA and CRISC from ISACA (USA), CIB from The Chartered Institute of Bankers (UK).